-Any Animal Control Officer or Reserve Animal Service Officer shall wear a uniform and shall carry official identification.
-Official identification shall be issued by the Town Clerk, and must be surrendered to the Town Clerk upon cessation of either employment or contract with the Town.
+An Animal Control Officer shall wear a uniform and shall carry official identification.
+Official identification shall be issued by the Town Clerk and must be surrendered to the Town Clerk upon cessation of either employment or contract with the Town.